 Financing and accounting

-Translations of Scientific Russian into Common English
+Translations of scientific language into Common English

 Some engineering tasks I’ve done: